 Note: When reading the poem, you must use the center word in the poem to make each stanza complete.
 The interpretation of order and reading is at the bottom of the poem, written in the normal format.

 1st Stanza: The poem is meant to be read starting from the left.
-The backwards pointing leaf points towards the past, so I talk about God’s eternal past and his choosing to enter into time in the past, at his birth.
+The backwards pointing leaf points towards the past, so I talk about God’s eternal past and his choosing to enter into time in the past, and a particular point of entry at his birth.
 He never aged, but was eternal, yet he chose to age in human flesh for his own glory.
 And his utmost glory was brought about by his glorifying of men.
 This does not mean he glorified men over God or worshipped man, but that he brought many sons to glory.

 2nd Stanza: The second stanza is pointing down, and thus represents Christ’s death and burial.
 Jesus Christ of heaven, tasted sin – the opposite of heaven’s true life – in his squeezing out every last drop of death from the world’s sponge.
 I picture Christ being handed the sponge with pain reliever while on the cross.
-Instead of squeezing that into his mouth, he bore ever last drop of death and sin for us.
+Instead of squeezing that into his mouth, he bore every last drop of death and sin for us.

 3rd Stanza: This stanza points up, and thus represents Christ’s resurrection and victory over sin.
-We have a promise of life everlasting that we can rest assured in due to Christ being the first fruits of our own resurrection.
+We have a promise of life everlasting in which we can rest assured due to Christ being the first fruits of our own resurrection.
 He resurrected, and has baptized us with his Holy Spirit so we will taste of the same resurrection.
 His resurrection and the spirit that lives within us are our guarantee of our resurrection to come.
-This notion of baptism is also vital, as it symbolizes not only Christ’s role in sacrificing, but also of his intercession for usthe application of Christ’s sacrificehis (both necessary roles to fulfill to be a perfect high priest).
+This notion of baptism and seal of the Spirit is also vital, as it symbolizes not only Christ’s role in sacrificing, but also of his intercession for us, the application of Christ’s sacrifice and his preparation of a place for us is brought about by his intercession for us (both necessary roles to fulfill to be a perfect high priest).
 Here I use the British rendering of “baptize,” as I needed that “s” for my own subliminal purposes.

 4th Stanza: The fourth stanza points to the right, and thus our future in eternity with Christ.
 The whole work of Christ from eternity past was to glorify himself.
 He did this by working to capture or secure us to himself.
 While that language sounds like bondage, it is our true freedom which we will be able to experience forever because of his work.
-Christ has captured our freedoms and affections that were wayward, and helped us to see what true life is.
+Christ has captured our freedoms and affections that were wayward, and helped us to see what true life is, and what our true desires and fulfillment are and should be.
 We will finally have true life in eternity, and it will last forever because of our savior who secured it.
 This is not a captivity of freedom, but rather a captivation of it.

 While each stanza has its petal pointing in a different direction, due to their shape, each petal also points in towards the center.
 So while each petal shows its own individual concept, each one also points to the central theme of Christ.